-7.5 Configuring Sound Sets
+7.6 Sound Sets

-The sip:provider CE provides the administrator with ability to upload the voice prompts for typical call error announcements on the Sound Sets page.
-There is a preference sound\set on Domain and Subscriber levels to like subscribers to the sound set that they should hear (as usual the subscriber preference overrides the domain one).
-Sound Sets can be defined in Settings $\rightarrow$ Sound Sets.
+The sip:provider CE provides the administrator with ability to upload the voice prompts such as conference prompts or call error announcements on the Sound Sets page.
+There is a preference sound_set on Domain and Subscriber levels to link subscribers to the sound set that they should hear (as usual the subscriber preference overrides the domain one).
+Sound Sets can be defined in Settings-Sound Sets.
 To create a new Sound Set, click Create Sound Set.
 Then click the Files button.